 Provide File Name as PowerBI+GA.
 The extension for files being exported using Power BI Desktop is .pbix.

-Embed report Power BI web part in SharePoint Online
+5. Embed Report Power BI Web Part in SharePoint Online

-SharePoint Online is a crucial part of the company’s communication strategy and introduction of Power BI there is a need for an hour.
-Using Power BI's new report web part for SharePoint Online, you can easily embed interactive Power BI reports in SharePoint Online modern pages infrastructure with no code required.
+SharePoint Online is a crucial part of the any business communication strategy.
+With the introduction of Microsoft Power BI, this need has been fulfilled.
+It has now become the need for an hour.
+Using Power BI’s new report web part for SharePoint Online, SharePoint developers can easily embed interactive Power BI reports in SharePoint Online modern pages infrastructure with no code required.

-When utilizing the new Embed in SharePoint Online option, the embedded reports are completely secure, so you can easily create secure internal portals.
+When utilizing the new embed SharePoint Online option, the embedded reports are completely secure with easy and secure creation options in internal portals.

 For Embed in SharePoint Online reports to work, the below is the pre-requisites: